emqx/emqx-docs/en_US/modules/internal_acl.md

 ## Builtin ACL File

-Builtin ACL module is enabled by default, it could be updated or stoped by dashboard but can not be deleted.
+Builtin ACL module is enabled by default, it could be updated or stopped by dashboard but can not be deleted.

 ![image-20200927213049265](./assets/acl_file4.png)